mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Apply SPBM Policy

-Migrate operation requires the VM to have HDM SPBM policy applied to its disks.
-This may have already been attached when the enable IO monitoring was done (see section Enable IO Monitoring for more details).
-But in cases where the attempt to attach VM policy at that time failed or the VM was created at a later point of time, the following steps can be taken to verify and if required apply SPBM policy.
+The migrate operation requires the VM to have the HDM SPBM policy applied to its disks.
+This may have already been attached when the _Enable I/O Monitoring_ was performed (see the Enable I/O Monitoring section for more details).
+But in cases where either the attempt to attach the VM policy failed at that time, or the VM was created at a later point in time, the following steps can be taken to verify - and, if required, apply - SPBM policy:

 Pre-requisites

-1. Enable IO monitoring has already been executed.
+1. Enable I/O Monitoring has already been executed.

 Steps

-1. In the On-Premise vCenter, right click on the VM you want to migrate.
+1. In the on-premises vCenter, right click on the VM to be migrated.
-2. Select VM Policies -> Edit VM Storage Policies
+2. Select _VM Policies_, followed by _Edit VM Storage Policies_

 ![alt_text](images/image32.png?classes=content-img "image_tooltip")

-3. In the popup, if the VM storage policy is already HDM Analyzer Profile, then no need to do anything.
-But if it is **Datastore Default**, select VM storage policy as **HDM Analyzer Profile **and click on **Apply to all.**
+3. In the popup window, there is no need to do anything if the VM storage policy has already been set to the HDM Analyzer Profile.
+However, if it is set to **Datastore Default**, change it to _HDM Analyzer Profile_ and select _Apply to all_.

 ![alt_text](images/image35.png?classes=content-img "image_tooltip")

 ### Migrate the VM

 Pre-requisites

-1. Prepare to migrate has been successful on the VM
+1. _Prepare to Migrate_ has been successful on the VM
-2. HDM SPBM policy has been applied to all the disks of the VM
+2. The HDM SPBM policy has been applied to all disks within the VM

 Steps

-1. In the On-Premise vCenter, right click on the VM you want to migrate.
+1. In the on-premises vCenter, right click on the VM to be migrated.
 2. Select the **HDM -> Migrate** option

 ![alt_text](images/image34.png?classes=content-img "image_tooltip")

-3. The Migrate wizard will open.  **Select a migration type **by which virtual machine should be migrated on On-Cloud.
+3. The Migrate wizard will open.
+Select the migration type to be used to migrate the VM to the cloud.

 ![alt_text](images/image37.png?classes=content-img "image_tooltip")

-4. In the **Select Cloud** page, review the On-Cloud to which the VM is being migrated and resources available
+4. On the **Select Cloud** page, review the cloud where the VM is to be migrated and ensure that adequate resources are available

 ![alt_text](images/image36.png?classes=content-img "image_tooltip")

-5. Choose the list of VMs to migrate.
+5. Choose the list of VMs to migrate:
-    *   The option “Application Dependency” should be kept as checked.
+    *   Keep the option “Application Dependency” checked.
-    *   You should review the cache size, CPU and memory required on the On-Cloud side
+    *   Review the cache size, CPU, and memory required in the cloud

 ![alt_text](images/image40.png?classes=content-img "image_tooltip")

-6. If Warm and Cold migration type has been selected, users can select the target resources on On-Cloud on which the virtual machine should be migrated
+6. If the Warm and Cold Migration type has been chosen, select the target resources on the cloud where the virtual machine will be migrated

 ![alt_text](images/image38.png?classes=content-img "image_tooltip")

-7. If Warm and Cold migration type has been selected, users can map the network for the virtual machine
+7. If the Warm and Cold Migration type has been selected, map the network for the VM

 ![alt_text](images/image39.png?classes=content-img "image_tooltip")

-8. Confirm your selections and click on MIGRATE
+8. Confirm all selections and select _MIGRATE_

 ![alt_text](images/image41.png?classes=content-img "image_tooltip")

-9. Migration status page will display the status of migration as it progresses.
+9. The migration status page will display the status of the migration as it progresses.

 ![alt_text](images/image42.png?classes=content-img "image_tooltip")

-10. You can also track the migration status in vCenter task.
+10. The migration status can also be tracked in vCenter tasks.

 ![alt_text](images/image43.png?classes=content-img "image_tooltip")

-11. The migrated VM can be seen in a new resource pool HDM_MIGRATE_POOL in the On-Premise vCenter and would be in a powered off state, while the same VM would be in a powered on state in the On-Cloud vCenter.
+11. The migrated VM can be seen in a new resource pool _HDM_MIGRATE_POOL_ in the on-premises vCenter in a powered off state, while the same VM will be in a powered on state in the cloud vCenter.

 ![alt_text](images/image44.png?classes=content-img "image_tooltip")

-12. All migrations can be monitored through Cluster->Monitor->HDM>Migration->In Progress tab.
+12. All migrations can be monitored by selected _Cluster_, followed by _Monitor_, _HDM_, _Migration_, then the _In Progress_ tab.

 ![alt_text](images/image28.png?classes=content-img "image_tooltip")

-13. For virtual machines that have been migrated using WARM migration, to complete the migration workflow the following steps would need to be performed.
+13. For virtual machines that have been migrated using Warm Migration, the following steps are required to complete the migration workflow:
     *   START TRANSFER : This is an optional step where the virtual machine data can be transferred using **HDM Bulktransfer**.
-Select the virtual machine and click on **Start Transfer **to transfer virtual machine data.
+Select the virtual machine, then select **Start Transfer **.

 ![alt_text](images/image-start-transfer.png?classes=content-img "image_tooltip")

 ![alt_text](images/image45.png?classes=content-img "image_tooltip")

-    *   CONFIGURE & SYNC : Once the virtual machine data has been moved onto On-Cloud, user should select the virtual machine that has been moved to the On-Cloud to sync the latest changes.
+    *   CONFIGURE & SYNC : Once the virtual machine data has been moved to the cloud, select the newly-moved virtual machine to sync the latest changes.

 ![alt_text](images/image46.png?classes=content-img "image_tooltip")

-    *   COMMIT :  Once the data has been synced, commit all the changes to the migrated virtual machine on On-Cloud and cleanup HDM configuration.
+    *   COMMIT :  Once the data has been synced, commit all changes to the migrated virtual machine on the cloud and clean up the HDM configuration.

 ![alt_text](images/image47.png?classes=content-img "image_tooltip")

-14. Virtual machines that have been migrated onto the cloud will be shown in Cluster->Monitor->HDM->Migration->Summary tab
+14. VMs that have been migrated to the cloud will be shown in _Cluster_, followed by _Monitor_, _HDM_, _Migration_, then _Summary_

 ![alt_text](images/image11.png?classes=content-img "image_tooltip")